craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Oct 30 23.md

 ### What does the World Know?

-The [[Ammarin Transportation]] Company warehouse is run by the "Quartermaster Boris Herrach" and his crew
+The [[Ammarin Transportation]] Company warehouse is run by the "Quartermaster Boris Herrach" and his crew.

 ### What happened?